 Elaeocarpus reticulatus is fire retardant – this refers to plants that will not ignite easily in a moderate intense bush fire.
 If it ignites during a big bush fire, this tree would burn slower.

 Looking to grow more native plants?
-See our Growing Australian Native Plants Ultimate Guide.
+See our Dianella revoluta (Blueberry Lily) Growing Guide

 Start Growing Blueberry Ash Today